Skip to content

 If not specified, these default from 00:00:00 to 00:00:00 the following day.

 If for example you want to look at prices overnight you could set the minimum time to something like 20:00 and your maximum time to something like 05:00.
-If the minimum time is "before" the maximum time, then it will treat the maximum time as the time for the following day.
+If the minimum time is "after" the maximum time, then it will treat the maximum time as the time for the following day.

 Info